 14. List special guests who are you going to be at your event

-Are you going to have some notable guests at your event?
-Then make that one of the main features you include in your promotional flyer.
+If you’ve gone to the trouble of inviting a special guest then you should let people know about it!
+Make your notable guests one of the main features you include in your promotional flyer.
 You may even want to feature the photo of a keynote speaker as the focal visual.

-If you don’t want to include any actual photos of your special guests, then you could opt to simply list their name along the top or side of your flyer, like in this example:
+If you don’t want to include any actual photos of your special guests, then you could opt to simply list their name in a larger font, like in this example:

 Negative space is the empty space between elements on the page.